LouisJalouzot/louisjalouzot.github.io/content/Papers/References/ALMofleh et al. 2023.md

 key: QZLY2ESY
 version: 2242
 itemType: journalArticle
-title: "Brain Computer Interfaces: The Future of Communication Between the Brain and the External World"
+paperTitle: "Brain Computer Interfaces: The Future of Communication Between the Brain and the External World"
 publicationTitle: "Science, Engineering and Technology"
 volume: 3
 issue: 2